Semantic SEO is one of the most important aspects of search engine optimization.

 This can be a helpful way to brainstorm ideas and make sure you don’t forget anything important.

-You can include a list of topic outlines at the beginning of your content as I did for my bounce rate post:
+You can include a list of outlines at the beginning of your content as I did for my bounce rate post:

 Use Related Terms and Synonyms

 When you are writing about a certain subject, it’s important to use related terms and synonyms throughout your content.

 This helps Google understand the context of your article and can also help you rank for more keywords.

 For example, with GKP, if you want to search related keywords for the term “backlinks“, you can get many ideas:

 Do you know that, on average, the first page of Google search results contains 1,447 words?